Filmmaking is a collaborative medium, as everyone likes to point out. But one key contribution is misunderstood more than any other: sound.

 In “Mad Max: Fury Road,” supervising sound editor Mark Mangini and his team received a print that was basically a silent film, so they built from there.
+(The production sound mixer did an expert job, but much of it was unusable, thanks to the extreme conditions of filming in Namibia.)
 They invented sounds for the breathing mechanism of villain Immortan Joe; they also created layers of sound for each vehicle, to make each one distinct (Furiosa’s War Rig included subtle animal noises).

-This is one of the final stages of post-production.
-The sound elements have been prepared/gathered in isolation, and the sound mixer takes all of these (plus the music score), and determines the appropriate levels, judging which elements the audience needs to hear.
-In other words, after the sound editor has assembled what the audience hears, the sound mixer determines how they hear it.
+The sound elements are often prepared/gathered in isolation, and the post-production sound mixer takes all of these (plus the music score), and determines the appropriate levels, judging which elements the audience needs to hear.
+In other words, after the sound editors have assembled what the audience hears, the sound mixer determines how they hear it.
 The mixer decides when to de-emphasize atmosphere sounds and prioritize music, for example.

 The sound mixer has hundreds of channels of audio; with a big action movie, that number can rise to 2,000, as was the case on “Fury Road.”
 The mixer chooses only a handful of channels at a time, deciding what sounds will best tell the story.
 In a 20-minute climactic chase, the mixers balanced the noise of vehicles, dialogue and crowd noises.
 And when Mad Max has a flashback/blackout, there is absolute silence for a beat — a very dramatic choice.

 “Inside Out” sound designer Ren Klyce notes that the animated movie starts with the birth of Joy, which requires one sound — for baby Riley’s first emotion.
 When other emotions arrive and start manufacturing memories, the sound gets more dense “as the mixer decides the shaping, sculpting and dovetailing of different sounds to work together as one.”

 Name That Category